-Birth2Work was created as an organization focused on aligning stakeholder leaders of individual communities understand the challenges of preparing children for the workforce of the future.
+Birth2Work was created as an organization focused on aligning stakeholder leaders of individual communities to understand the challenges of preparing children for the workforce of the future.
 For nearly a decade, Birth2Work focused on that objective by conducting seminars and workshops around the country.
-Interactive and engaging, these workshops provided insight, information and knowledge gathered and integrated from over 40 years of research, working with industry associations, national not-for-profit organizations, colleges and universities, school districts, medical experts, media and government agencies.
+Interactive and engaging, these workshops provided insight, information, and knowledge gathered and integrated from over 40 years of research, working with industry associations, national not-for-profit organizations, colleges and universities, school districts, medical experts, media, and government agencies.

 We concluded that when parents lead, children succeed.

 In addition to believing that “When Parents Lead, Children Succeed,” we believe that the foundation for success starts from the day that child is born, not when they enter school.
 Pretend you have a new square of clay put in front of you.
 It’s right out of the box.
 This clay will probably last about 85 years, in which time it will constantly be pushed, redefined, and changed.
 But who in those 85 years will have the most impact upon it?
 The very first person who spends time shaping it.
 Likewise, the greatest influence on a child is the person who spends the most time interacting and engaging with them from the day they are born.